-Netflix will roll out its “Shuffle Play” feature to everyone this year
+Netflix rolls out its “Shuffle Play” feature to everyone

 How often do you mindlessly scroll through Netflix, unsure of what to watch?
 With so many choices, picking something can be overwhelming, so to avoid these situations, Netflix is rolling out a new “Shuffle Play” feature to everyone this year.